jlucaspains/sharp-cooking-docs/content/en/mobile/getting-started.md

 ---

 {{< hint type=important >}}
 The App Store apps are being retired in favor of the installable web version.
-For installation instructions, see [Web Install](/web/install).
+For installation instructions, see [Web Getting Started](/web/getting-started).
 {{< /hint >}}

 Sharp Cooking is your personal cooking app.
 It is available for both Android and iOS devices (iPhone and iPod).